-- Call 2-1-1 to find locations of warming centers or shelters near you or other storm-related questions.
+- Check with your local authorities or call 2-1-1 to find locations of warming centers or shelters near you or for other storm-related questions.

 - In the event of power outages during cold weather, you may need to go to a warming center or emergency shelter to stay warm.
 Report power outages to your utility company.

 - Stay away from downed utility wires.
 Always assume a downed power line is live.

 - Stay off streets and roads until they are clear of snow.

 - Use caution and take frequent breaks when shoveling snow to prevent overexertion.
 Overexertion can bring on a heart attack—a major cause of death in the winter.